 Why ask this survey question?

-Understanding what’s preventing church members from working on outreach programs will help you eliminate them and increase participation.
+Understanding what’s preventing church members from participating in outreach programs will help you identify and eliminate these barriers, thereby increasing attendance.

 Why ask this survey question?

-Your church’s identity is strongly tied to outreach programs, so be sure you ask church members how you can strengthen those ties.
+Your church’s identity is strongly tied to outreach programs.
+Ask church members how you can strengthen those ties.

 Why ask this survey question?